matthew-ch/QuickWhiteboard/README.md

 ## Features

 - Infinite canvas
+    - Use trackpad, or scroll wheel to change viewport, or drag viewport with right mouse button
 - Unlimited undo and redo
 - Import images from pasteboard, drag and drop, continuity camera
 - Export canvas via copy or system sharing service